testit-tms/api-client-python/docs/ProjectsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_auto_tests_namespaces**
-> [AutoTestNamespaceModel] get_auto_tests_namespaces(id)
+> [AutoTestNamespaceApiResult] get_auto_tests_namespaces(id)

 Get namespaces of autotests in project

  Use case  User sets project internal or global identifier and runs method execution  System search project  System search all autotest related to the project  System returns array of autotest with namespaces and classnames (listed in response)

 ### Example